coralproject/xenia/README.md

 go get github.com/coralproject/xenia
 ```

+4) Set up your environment variables

-4) Tell xenia which database you want to use:
+This tells xenia which database you want to use, sets your port, and sets your database key.

 Make your own copy of `config/dev.cfg` - `config/foo.cfg` - into the `config/` directory.
 Edit your version to set the appropriate values.
 Finally source your edited cfg file to create and set the environment variables: